grafana/plugin-tools/docusaurus/docs/publish-a-plugin/build-automation.md

 # Automate packaging and signing with GitHub CI

-We recommend setting up your plugin to use the supplied [Github workflows](../create-a-plugin/develop-a-plugin/set-up-github-workflows.md) from [create-plugin](../get-started/get-started.mdx) the plugin should be built and packaged in the correct format.
+We recommend setting up your plugin to use the supplied [Github workflows](../create-a-plugin/develop-a-plugin/set-up-github-workflows.md) from [create-plugin](../get-started/get-started.mdx) to ensure that your plugin will be built and packaged in the correct format.

 If you need to set up the Github worklows, see [these docs](https://github.com/grafana/plugin-actions/blob/main/build-plugin/README.md)